resoluteworks/klees/README.md

 to define and check authorization logic.

-At the same time, we wanted something that's unintrusive, which is why we don't have marker interfaces like `Principal` or `Resource` and we've opted for the generic arguments instead.
+At the same time, we wanted something that's unintrusive, which is why we don't have marker interfaces like `Principal` or `Resource` and we've opted for the generics instead.

 This allows the client code to bring its own representation for these entities, and for the framework to act as a drop-in or extension.